-Body of missing teenage swimmer Ben Quartermaine found near Clacton Pier after two-day search
+Family of teenage swimmer Ben Quartermaine who died in 'terrible accident' near Clacton Pier pay tribute

 -

-Body of missing teenage swimmer Ben Quartermaine found near Clacton Pier after two-day search
+Family of teenage swimmer Ben Quartermaine who died in 'terrible accident' near Clacton Pier pay tribute

-The body of a teenager who went missing while swimming in the sea in Clacton has been found.

-Police have provisionally identified the boy as 15-year-old Ben Quartermaine who got into difficulty with a friend while swimming near Clacton Pier on Thursday.
+The family of a teenage boy who died after getting into difficulty whilst in water near to Clacton Pier on July 26, have issued a tribute to him.

+"Ben Quartermaine, 15, from Clacton-on-Sea, sadly lost his life in what can only be described as a terrible accident," his family said in a statement released by Essex Police.

+"He was loved by everyone that had the pleasure to know him and will be missed by all.

+"We ask that at this very difficult time that we are left alone to grieve and come to terms with our loss."

-The body was found at 8am on Saturday morning.
+His body was found at 8am on Saturday morning.

 Two pier workers helped keep the other boy above water until an RNLI lifeboat crew could reach him, but Ben could not be found.